 Who can provide training on internal controls?

 Internal Audit staff members are available to provide training on internal controls.
-Please contact the Internal Audit Office at firstname.lastname@example.org or email@example.com discuss your training needs.
+Please contact the Office of Internal Audit at email@example.com to discuss your training needs.

 What steps are involved in the audit process?